presslabs/z3/README.md

 # Install pigz to provide the pigz compressors.
 apt-get install pigz

-# Install gnupg to provide encryption and compression with gpg.
+# Install gnupg to provide public-key encryption and compression with gpg.
 apt-get install gnupg gnupg-agent
 ```